armansarraf/Software-Developing/Machine_Learning_with_Python/README.md

 # AI
-### Project 1: CNN Classification for Face Recognition Dogs Vs Cats with 99% Accuracy
+### Project 1: CNN Classification for Face Recognition
+* Dogs Vs Cats face recognition using convolutional neural network with 99% test accuracy.
 ##
-Project 2: The goal of this project is to become familiar with the scikit-learn library.
+###Project 2: The goal of this project is to become familiar with the scikit-learn library.
 * We practice loading example datasets, perform classification and regression with multiple scikit-learn models, and compare results between using all features and two principal components as features.
 * We answer to four key questions based on the result we get from this project.